Uniform Stability of Oscillatory Shocks for KdV-Burgers Equation: Introduction

 where \(u_->u_+\) and the traveling wave speed \(\s\) is given by

 which aligns with the Rankine--Hugoniot condition for shock speed of Burgers equation.

-The existence of traveling wave solutions was established by Bona--Schonbek \cite{bona} in 1985, where it was further shown that the behavior of the viscous-dispersive shock wave \(\util\) described above highly depends on the critical parameter \(2\d(u_--u_+)/\e^2\).
+The existence and stability of traveling wave solutions were first investigated by numerical methods at a very early stage \cite{CG-Numeric}.
+Several years later, the existence of traveling waves was established by Bona--Schonbek \cite{bona} in 1985, where it was further shown that the behaviors of the viscous-dispersive shocks \(\util\) described above highly depend on the critical parameter \(2\d(u_--u_+)/\e^2\).
 In fact, when \(2\d(u_--u_+)/\e^2\leq 1\), i.e., when the viscosity dominates the dispersion effect, the linearized equation of \eqref{visS} around the equilibrium state \(\util=u_-\) has real eigenvalue(s).
 So the traveling wave solution \(\util\) is monotonically decreasing.
 In 1985, Pego \cite{Pego} showed the time-asymptotic stability of monotonic shock profiles.
 Since monotonic viscous-dispersive shock profiles share qualitative structures with viscous shock profiles, the anti-derivative method by Goodman \cite{Goodman}, Kawashima--Matsumura \cite{KM-1985} and Matsumura--Nishihara \cite{MN-1985} for viscous shocks was adopted in \cite{Pego}.
-We also refer to several classical stability results \cite{Zumbrun2, Zumbrun1} in other spaces.
-In fact, our approach can be used to prove the \(L^2\) stability of monotonic viscous-dispersive shock wave.
-To avoid distraction, we will address this simpler case in another paper.
+The approach developed in the present paper can also be applied to improve \cite{Pego} by allowing arbitrarily large perturbations.
+However, to avoid distraction, we will address this simpler case in a separate paper.
+More broadly, the stability of traveling waves has long been a central topic in various contexts (see, e.g., \cite{Mat-HB,Sand-HB}).
+We refer to classical stability results \cite{Zumbrun2, Sattinger, Zumbrun1}.
+We also mention an interesting work of Carter--de Rijk--Sandstede \cite{CdRS} on the stability of traveling pulses with oscillatory tails.

-The much more interesting case is when the dispersion effect dominates, i.e., when \(2\d(u_--u_+)/\e^2> 1\).
-In this case, the non-monotone traveling dispersive shock wave solution \(\util\) oscillates around \(\util=u_-\) infinitely many times as \(\x \to -\infty\).
+The much more interesting case is when the dispersion dominates, i.e., when \(2\d(u_--u_+)/\e^2> 1\).
+In this case, the non-monotone traveling dispersive shock wave solutions \(\util\) oscillate around \(\util=u_-\) infinitely many times as \(\x \to -\infty\).